soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/ocas-session-policies.md

 - An [Azure AD conditional access policy](https://docs.microsoft.com/azure/active-directory/active-directory-conditional-access-azure-portal) should be in place that redirects users to Office 365 Cloud App Security

-**Create an Azure AD conditional access policy**
+## Create an Azure AD conditional access policy

 Azure Active Directory conditional access policies and Cloud App Security session policies work in tandem to examine each user session and make policy decisions for each app.
 To set up a conditional access policy in Azure AD, follow this procedure:

-1. Configure an [<span class="underline">Azure AD conditional access policy</span>](https://docs.microsoft.com/azure/active-directory/active-directory-conditional-access-azure-portal) with assignments for a user or group of users and the app you want to control with the Conditional Access App Control.
+1. Configure an [Azure AD conditional access policy](https://docs.microsoft.com/azure/active-directory/active-directory-conditional-access-azure-portal) with assignments for a user or group of users and the app you want to control with the Conditional Access App Control.

-> **Note** Only apps that were [**<span class="underline">deployed with Conditional Access App Control</span>**](https://docs.microsoft.com/en-us/cloud-app-security/proxy-deployment-aad) will be affected by this policy.
+> **Note** Only apps that were [deployed with Conditional Access App Control](https://docs.microsoft.com/en-us/cloud-app-security/proxy-deployment-aad) will be affected by this policy.

 2. Route users to Office 365 Cloud App Security by selecting the **Use Conditional Access App Control enforced restrictions** in the **Session** page.